End2EndAI/Generative-AI-Module-Dauphine-2025/resources/Project_Generative_AI_subject_No2.md

 ## Requirements

 1. Your project must:
-   - Use at least one LLM API (OpenAI, Azure OpenAI, or other providers)
+   - Use at least one LLM API (OpenAI or other providers)
    - Solve a real-world problem or create value
    - Have a functional user interface
    - Be properly documented